pyeve/cerberus/docs/validation-rules.rst

 min, max
 --------

 Minimum and maximum value allowed for any types that implement comparison operators.
+See `\*of-rules`_ for examples.

 .. versionchanged:: 1.0
   Allows any type to be compared.